Skip to main content

 sudo ufw enable # Enable firewall

-• Regularly monitor system logs to identify suspicious activity:
+• Regularly monitor system logs to detect suspicious activities:

 • /var/log/auth.log (for authentication attempts)